sdsc-innovation/cookiecutter-python/README.md

  * notebooks have their own folder;
  * and, by default, a `data` folder is added, as a suggestion.

-You can know create an empty repository on GitLab (i.e. without an initial README file), and initialize it locally:
+You can now create an empty repository on GitHub or GitLab (i.e. without an initial README file), and initialize it locally:

 ```
 cd your-project